leonardofaria/dotfiles/README.md

 ### Other stuff also installed

 - Node 8 via `nvm`
-- Ruby 2.4.1 via `rvm`
+- Ruby 2.5.1 via `rvm`
-- Oh my zsh!
+- Oh my zsh, with [powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme and git, rails, ruby, npm and osx plugins.

 ## Mac Defaults

 There are lots of customizable Mac settings.
-Check `macos/defaults.sh`
+Check `macos/defaults.sh` for all details.

+### Dock items

+You can update your dock running: `dotfiles dock`.

+Note: this will remove all your current dock items.

 ## What is not done automatically